 at the Paris Academy of Art.

 These documents should be sent by email to: firstname.lastname@example.org

 • If possible, the future student will be invited to come to the school for an interview and a visit to the school.

 > STEP 2

-• Payment of the registration fee of 300 euros to finalize the registration.
+• Payment of registration fees of 300 euros.

 The tuition fees for the first term (€ 4,000) must be paid 3 weeks before the start of the course.

 In the event that a required student visa is rejected three times, the whole initial payment may be refunded upon presentation of justifying documents and confirmation that the visa procedure was followed correctly.